If your dog training business website doesn’t sell– if it doesn’t get ’em to pick up the phone and call you– you’re dead.

 That’s too much to spend.
 Especially if you’re just starting out in the industry.

 My name is Adam G. Katz.
-Over the past twenty-eight years I’ve owned three separate dog training businesses in two different states.
+Over the past thirty years I’ve owned three separate dog training businesses in two different states.
 I’ve self-published over 25 dog training books and I’ve owned a dog training subscription website that made us over 6 million dollars.
-I also run an online ad agency that has helped over 100 dog training business owners just like you to get more clients.
+I also ran an online ad agency that has helped over 100 dog training business owners just like you to make six and sometimes seven figures a year.

 So, what I’ve done is I’ve taken everything I know about how to get desperate dog owners to pick up the phone– and I’ve created a “Done For You” Dog Training Business website that you can use for your local dog training business.